eeshaansarda/TextAdventureHS/Report/Group Report.md

 To the south is your bedroom.
 To the west is a hallway.
 What now? drink coffee

 Remove your mask to drink

 You are in the kitchen.
 To the south is your bedroom.
 To the west is a hallway.
+What now? remove mask

+Mask removed and placed in your inventory

+You are in the kitchen.
+To the south is your bedroom.
+To the west is a hallway.
+What now? drink coffee

+You feel energized

+You are in the kitchen.
+To the south is your bedroom.
+To the west is a hallway.